ir-engine/developer-docs/docs/developer/typescript/02_hello_world/02_engine.md

 :::hint{type="info"}
 **ℹ️    Important**

-Whenever you install a new project, you must stop and restart the engine for the changes to take effect.
+If you install a new project, **restart the engine** for changes to take effect.
 :::

-These commands perform the following actions:

-1. Clone the project’s repository so iR Engine can load it.
-2. Install all required `npm` packages.
-3. Run a local development instance of iR Engine.

-:::hint{type="success"}
-📝    **Checkpoint**

-- [ ] Did you clone the repository with no issues?

 *If you run into any trouble with the commands above, consult the *[Troubleshooting](./../../../manual/01_install/050_advanced/07_troubleshooting.md)* guides for guidance.*
 :::